-Thaler’s efforts, along with research from other brilliant minds such as Daniel Kahneman and Amos Tversky, have guided how Fiveworx analyzes utilities’ customers preferences, determines their unique energy personas, and tailors communication to address their specific biases.
+Thaler’s efforts, along with research from other brilliant minds such as Daniel Kahneman and Amos Tversky, have guided how Fiveworx analyzes utility customer preferences, determines their unique energy personas, and tailors communication to address their specific biases.
 Without the substantial body of behavioral economics research from Thaler and his peers, our highly personalized and relevant communication might not be possible.

-But what does his work and behavioral science have to do with utilities?
-His work has proven that people do not behave the same or in the manner in which we think they will.
-To understand people and drive them towards real action, we must focus on the individual and find out what truly motivates people to behave in certain ways.
-Once we understand them, we can develop ways that will help nudge their behavior.
+But what do Thaler’s work and behavioral science have to do with utilities?
+Well, his work has proven that people do not all behave the same or as we might expect.
+To understand people and drive them toward real action, we must focus on the individual and what truly motivates them to behave in certain ways.
+That understanding helps us develop effective ways to nudge them and encourage beneficial behavior.

-So, when utilities are trying to find ways to influence customers to participate in programs and build real relationships with them, they can’t just look at their account profile or their meter data, they must also look at the person behind the meter.
-Sending blanket communications to all customers won’t motivate everyone to action and it won’t build real relationships.
-To be effective, utilities need to look at the factors that influence their customers personally such as income, political affiliation, etc. to help shape communications.
+So, utilities trying to build relationships with customers and/or influence them to participate in certain programs can’t just look at account profiles or meter data, they must also look at the person behind the meter.
+Sending blanket communications to all customers is not an effective way to motivate them to act or build stronger relationships.
+To drive customers into action, utilities need to look at the factors that influence customers personally, such as fundamental values or political affiliation, to help shape communication.